liamcripwell/plan_simp/README.md

 ```

 ## Evaluating simplification
-Below is an example of how to evaluate simplification outputs for the PG_Dyn system.
+Below is an example of how to evaluate simplification outputs from the systems.
 BARTScore is disabled by default but can be enabled by pointing to a model via the `--bartscore_path` flag.

 ```bash
 # evaluate simplification performance